Welsh Presbyterian Chapel, Charing Cross Road

-The Welsh Presbyterian Chapel is a former Presbyterian Church of Wales church on Charing Cross Road in the City of Westminster, London, England.
+The Welsh Presbyterian Chapel is a former Presbyterian Church of Wales church on Charing Cross Road in the City of Westminster, Greater London, England.
 It was opened in 1888; the last service was held in July 1982.
 It was the site of the Limelight nightclub in the 1980s.

 Design

 The chapel was designed by James Cubitt in the Romanesque Revival style and built in 1888.
 It is made from white brick 'Yorkshire parpoints' with Ancaster stone dressings topped by a slate roof.
 Internally it is dominated by a large central square space with short transepts to the east and west.
 An organ was situated above the gallery behind the pulpit.
 The chapel has a prominent octagonal dome.
 In 1984 it was converted internally for use as an office.
 The chapel was built as a Presbyterian church for the Welsh community in London.
 The interconnected Minister's house is located at 136 Shaftesbury Avenue and was the official entrance to the chapel.
 The building facing Shaftesbury Avenue housed the chapel's library.
 It is a four-storey house in red brick designed to be reminiscent of the medieval domestic architecture of Bruges.

 The chapel was listed Grade II on the National Heritage List for England in February 1982.